buildpacks/rfcs/text/0000-dockerfiles.md

 These `provides` may contain fields other than `name`, which, when mismatched with `requires`, mark the entry as `unmet` by the stack.
 This is important to ensure that:
 - Rebasing always remains an option for end users.
-- Buildpacks do not become dependent on hooks.
+- Buildpacks do not become dependent on extensions.
 - Builds can be time-optimized by creating base images ahead of time.

-NOTE: the above can be accomplished by a hook with a no-op `/bin/build` -- do we really need this?
+NOTE: the above can be accomplished by an extension with a no-op `/bin/build` -- do we really need this?

-#### Example: App-specified Dockerfile Hook
+#### Example: App-specified Dockerfile Extension

-This example hook would allow an app to provide runtime and build-time base image extensions as "run.Dockerfile" and "build.Dockerfile."
+This example extension would allow an app to provide runtime and build-time base image extensions as "run.Dockerfile" and "build.Dockerfile."
 The app developer can decide whether the extensions are rebasable.

-##### `/cnb/hooks/com.example.apphook/bin/build`
+##### `/cnb/ext/com.example.appext/bin/build`
 ```
 #!/bin/sh
 [ -f build.Dockerfile ] && cp build.Dockerfile "$1/"
 [ -f run.Dockerfile ] && cp run.Dockerfile "$1/"
 ```

-#### Example: RPM Dockerfile Hook (app-based)
+#### Example: RPM Dockerfile Extension (app-based)

-This example hook would allow a builder to install RPMs for each language runtime, based on the app directory.
+This example extension would allow a builder to install RPMs for each language runtime, based on the app directory.

 Note: The Dockerfiles referenced must disable rebasing, and build times will be slower compared to buildpack-provided runtimes.

-##### `/cnb/hooks/com.example.rpmhook/bin/build`
+##### `/cnb/ext/com.example.rpmext/bin/build`
 ```
 #!/bin/sh
 [ -f Gemfile.lock ] && cp "$CNB_BUILDPACK_DIR/Dockerfile-ruby" "$1/Dockerfile"